 In hypothecation, neither the possession of assets nor the ownership of the assets transferred to the lender (hypothecatee).
 The asset hypothecated remains under the possession of the borrower and he is free to deal with it.
-The charge under hypothecation and terms and conditions thereby is created by an agreement commonly known as “Letter of Hypothecation” or hypothecation deed.
+The charge under hypothecation and terms and conditions thereby is created by an agreement is commonly known as “Letter of Hypothecation” or hypothecation deed.
 As the hypothecation deed is not uniformly drafted and varies from bank to bank, the courts while considering the rights of banks as hypothecatee have relied upon the deed executed and therefore given conflicting decisions.

-However hypothecation of assets is now defined in SARFAESI ordinance 2002 which states as under:
+However, hypothecation of assets is now defined in SARFAESI ordinance 2002 which states as under:

 “a charge in or upon any movable property, existing or future, created by a borrower in favour of a secured creditor without delivery of possession of the movable property to such creditor, as a security for financial assistance and includes floating charge and crystallization such charge into fixed charge on movable property”.

 The securities commonly covered under hypothecation deed are goods, book debts, machinery, vehicles, furniture, and crops [crops though fixed to earth (immovable) cannot be “mortgaged” as they can be easily detached and sold].
 Banks create their charge on inventories for working capital finance extended by them by way of hypothecation of stock which remains in the possession of the borrower.
 In the same way, the charge will be created on book debts (receivables) for working capital facilities extended by the banks by way of hypothecation of book debts.
 Whenever bank extends term loan for the purchase of machinery and furniture, the charge will be created on that specific machinery and furniture by way of hypothecation.
 Many a time, the borrower offers hypothecation of his machinery and furniture as collateral security to the bank.
 The collateral security is offered to the lender when the lender asks for additional security.